Undistraction/warp-grid/README.md

 #### lineStrategy

 `lineStrategy` controls how the grid lines are interpolated and can either be `straightLines` or `curves`.
-The lines returned from `getCurves`, `getCurvesXAxis` and `getCurvesYAxis`, and the bounds returned from `getCellBounds` and `getAllCellBounds` are always represented by cubic Bézier curves, however if the `lineStrategy` is `straightLines` (the default), the calculations are significantly simplified and all lines will be straight (`controlPoint1` will be the same as the `startPoint`, and `controlPoint2` will be the same as `endPoint`) For more accurate calculations choose `curves` which will draw curved cubic Bézier curves at the expense of performance.
+The lines returned from `getLines`, `getLinesXAxis` and `getLinesYAxis`, and the bounds returned from `getCellBounds` and `getAllCellBounds` are always represented by cubic Bézier curves, however if the `lineStrategy` is `straightLines` (the default), the calculations are significantly simplified and all lines will be straight (`controlPoint1` will be the same as the `startPoint`, and `controlPoint2` will be the same as `endPoint`) For more accurate calculations choose `curves` which will draw curved cubic Bézier curves at the expense of performance.

 ```typeScript
 {